Shahul3D/IndiaSatelliteWeather/README.md

 It very well equipped with data caching capabilities and will never download any duplicate map data from the server.
 The downloaded weather maps will stored locally and can be accessed offline.

-> NOTE: The code base on master branch is currently outdated.
-Im working on the revamped 2.0 version and will update the WIP branch soon.`
+> NOTE: The code base is outdated.
+Avoid it from referencing for Development/Architecure/Design related activities.
+I'm just keeping the app alive since I moved my primary focus into IoT.

 ## Statistics